Need to talk? Call 1800 882 436.

 • Ask your midwife to apply warm compresses to your perineum during the second stage of labour to help stretch the area to allow for the baby's head.

-• Use breathing techniques during second stage labour, and stay active by moving around the room to encourage a slow controlled birth.
+• Use breathing techniques during second stage of labour, and stay active by moving around the room to encourage a slow controlled birth.

-• Giving birth by caesarean could prevent some birth injuries, but it is a major surgery and carries risk.
+Giving birth by caesarean could prevent some birth injuries, but it is a major surgery and carries its own risks.

 Carrying a pregnancy, regardless of how you give birth, puts strain on your pelvic floor and can cause pelvic floor injury.
 You will make decisions about your birth as part of a shared decision-making process between you and your doctor or midwife.
-Unless it is an emergency, your health team will provide you with an explanation of any intervention, as well as the risks and benefits to you and your baby, before you can give your informed consent.
+Unless it is an emergency, your health team should provide you with an explanation of any intervention, as well as the risks and benefits to you and your baby, before you can give your informed consent.

 Consider creating a birth plan and getting tips on preparing for labour and birth.
 Your birth plan is a written summary of your preferences for when you are in labour and giving birth.
 You can also share your birth plan with your health team, and speak to your midwife or doctor about which birth positions you'd prefer to try.
+Depending on your situation and your preferences, your birth plan may include things such as a request for a warm perineal compress, help with breathing techniques or active labour.

 How is birth injury treated?

-If you had a significant tear or damage to the muscles of the pelvic floor, treatment may include physiotherapy and exercises to strengthen your pelvic floor muscles.
 Some women may need to use pessaries in their vagina or surgery to repair a prolapse.
 Sometimes, signs of pelvic floor damage or prolapse are not detected and treated until much later.

 What can help my recovery?